Element-Research/rnn/README.md

   * [dataload](https://github.com/Element-Research/dataload) : a collection of torch dataset loaders;
   * [RNN/LSTM/BRNN/BLSTM training script ](https://github.com/nicholas-leonard/dp/blob/master/examples/recurrentlanguagemodel.lua) for Penn Tree Bank or Google Billion Words datasets;
   * A brief (1 hours) overview of Torch7, which includes some details about the __rnn__ packages (at the end), is available via this [NVIDIA GTC Webinar video](http://on-demand.gputechconf.com/gtc/2015/webinar/torch7-applied-deep-learning-for-vision-natural-language.mp4).
 In any case, this presentation gives a nice overview of Logistic Regression, Multi-Layer Perceptrons, Convolutional Neural Networks and Recurrent Neural Networks using Torch7;
+  * [Sequence to Sequence mapping using encoder-decoder RNNs](https://github.com/rahul-iisc/seq2seq-mapping) : a complete training example using synthetic data.
   * [ConvLSTM](https://github.com/viorik/ConvLSTM) is a repository for training a [Spatio-temporal video autoencoder with differentiable memory](http://arxiv.org/abs/1511.06309).
   * An [time series example](https://github.com/rracinskij/rnntest01/blob/master/rnntest01.lua) for univariate timeseries prediction.